flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 3. Follow `this <http://odroid.com/dokuwiki/doku.php?id=en:odroid_flashing_tools>`_ guide to install the image on ODROID-XU4’s SD/eMMC card.
 4. After installing the image on the ODROID-XU4’s SD/eMMC card, launch the ODROID-XU4 Utility App on the desktop.
 Enter FlytPOD’s password(flytpod) at the command prompt and select the fourth option i.e Resize your root partition and reboot the system.

+..
 5. Crisp pointsfrom above link.

-**SD card expansion:**

-1. Why should it be expanded?
-2. How to expand in detail.
+.. **Expanding SD Card partion:**

+..
+Since the image is only around 8.5 GBs, the rest of the SD Card would have unallocated memory.
+Follow `this guide <http://elinux.org/RPi_Resize_Flash_Partitions>`_ to expand the partion to the maximum possible size to utilize all memory.

 You can install all FlytOS dependencies by either installing FlytOS Linux Image(the preferred approach) in your 32GB storage device or separately install all the dependencies by following this guide: